waltonjones/or_methods_authorea/Methods_SciRep_1_500_words__.md

 cOmplete™, Mini, EDTA-free Protease Inhibitor Cocktail (Roche 04693159001)

 ## Immunoblotting
-Total proteins were mixed with 6X Laemmli buffer and loaded to 10% SDS-polyacrylamide gel was used as suggested by BioRad Mini-PROTEAN Tetra Cell Instruction Manual without boiling.
+Total proteins were mixed with 6X Laemmli buffer and, without boiling, loaded to 10% SDS-polyacrylamide gel was used as suggested by BioRad Mini-PROTEAN Tetra Cell Instruction Manual.
 Segregated proteins were transferred onto the PVDF membrane (Millipore IPVH00010) in the standard Tris-glycine buffer.

 To detect EGFP, anti-GFP (ThermoFisher A-11122) was used in the standard TBST buffer with 5% skim milk.